Dshiv/gmail-trash/Readme.md

 Should be simple enough.
 Check time.
 Remove trash.

 For the Second step we may have to use HTTP Requests.
 Not yet seen a natural go method for batchDelete.
+I was wrong, <https://pkg.go.dev/google.golang.org/api/gmail/v1#UsersMessagesBatchDeleteCall> there is a go method for batchDelete.

 ### Steps
 - First